2011/2012 musical salons

 Orlando Poleo and his Charowo orchestra

-After his concert for World Music Day, Orlando Poleo here performs in salsa formation, with eight musicians from among the best on the Venezuelan music scene.
-With this Charowo orchestra, created in Paris, he has been the guest of the main music festivals in France and Europe.
+After his concert for World Music Day, Orlando Poleo performs for us in salsa formation, with eight musicians from among the best on the Venezuelan music scene.
+With the Charowo orchestra, created in Paris, he has been the guest of the main music festivals in France and Europe.

 Venezuelan Afro percussion masterclass with Orlando Poleo